aakosm/LaTeX_workshop/README.md

-# LaTeX_workshop
+# LaTeX workshop

-latex workshop source
+LaTeX workshop source for the beamer presentation